About

 Generosity

-Sharing what I’ve learned—the good, the bad, and the in-between.
-I’m not here to gatekeep knowledge.
+Shares what he’s learned — the good, the bad, and the in-between.
+Not here to gatekeep knowledge.